National Flood Insurance Program reauthorized by Congress

 A stated objective has been to reduce the exposure taxpayers have to major flooding events through adoption of more actuarially supported rates.
 After Hurricane Katrina, the National Flood Insurance Program went $18 billion into the red, and has owed this to the Treasury since then.
 Paying that back is one goal; remaining self-supporting is another.
 To achieve this, the program will phase in rates that more closely match exposures.
 Matching rates to risk is routine with for-profit companies, but subsidies have been in place for years to promote coastal real estate development and to support an insurance market where private carriers cannot achieve adequate ‘spread of risk’.
 These subsidies will be reduced.
 In one step to make rates more scientific the bill requires the NFIP to create a technical mapping advisory council to take advantage of mapping technology strides already embraced by the private insurance industry.

 The bill will reduce subsidies built into the previous models by degrees.
 Rate increases are targeted especially at secondary homes (vacation homes), so if you have a beach house as a vacation home, your rate increases will be higher than folks who live near the shore full time.
 The bill also provides for relocation of homes with repetitive claims; it doesn’t make sense to keep rebuilding homes in places that flood regularly.
-Rate increases, formerly capped at 10% per year will be allowed to rise 20% to achieve this projected financial stability sooner.
+Businesses will also be subject to non-subsidized rates sooner.
+And Flood map changes will likely put many homeowners into zones that were previously not considered in the 100-year flood plain.
+Rate increases, formerly capped at 10% per year will be allowed to rise 25% annually to achieve this projected financial stability, 20% for those affected purely by flood map changes.

 Any new features?